soderling-lab/SynaptopathyProteomics/README.md

 * [analysis/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/analysis) - this directory contains scripts used to perform the data analaysis.
 The scripts are named in the order they should be executed in order to complete the analysis.
 * [R/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/R) - functions used in the analysis.
 * [rdata/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/rdata) - directory for storing intermediate data files.
-* [input/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/input) - the raw data used as a starting point for the analysis.
+* [data/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/input) - the raw data used as a starting point for the analysis.
 * [tables/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/tables) - directory for table output from scripts.
-* [data/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/data) - directory for storing data for R package.
-* [figures/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/figures) - directory for plots and figures.
+* [figs/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/figures) - directory for plots and figures.

 ## Data Analysis
-For a detailed overview of the analysis, please see the supplemental information [here](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code/README.md).

 ## Reproducibility